Sobering Satellite Images of Lake Powell Show Impact of Severe Drought in Western US

 ESA said the lake had dropped in March 2022 to the lowest it's been since it was first filled in 1980.
 NASA's Earth Observatory also took a close look at Lake Powell in late 2021, tracing the falling water levels to two decades of drought, with especially intense drought over the last two years.

-Lake Powell's lowering levels are one symptom of a larger climate crisis.
+Lake Powell's lowering levels are one symptom of the larger, human-caused climate crisis.
 An IPCC report in February painted a grim picture for a planet "clobbered by climate change."
 The IPCC is the United Nations' chief climate science organization.

 Satellite images of drought-stricken lakes highlight the threat to water supplies used for people, agriculture and hydroelectric power.
 It's bad now, but as ESA said, "Climate change is expected to make droughts more severe in the future."